Albert Lea considers its ties to Confederate namesake

 ALBERT LEA, MINN. — Hannah Goodemann recalls learning that her city was named for a man with a divisive past during a school field trip to the Freeborn County Historical Museum.

-But Goodemann and other longtime residents of this city of 18,000 people — 98% of them white — say that Lea’s allegiance to the slaveholding South is seldom mentioned.
+But Goodemann and other longtime residents of this city of 18,000 people say that Lea's allegiance to the slaveholding South is seldom mentioned.

 Albert Lea was a Tennessean who served as a Confederate lieutenant colonel several decades after he surveyed parts of what became southern Minnesota for the U.S. Army in 1835.
 There's a bust of him at the county museum, but he's buried 900 miles away down Interstate 35, in Corsicana, Texas.